ParsleyJ/SmallStepTrack/README.md

 ```

 Then the `3` is written to the store at the point `x` in the store, and `program.step(store)` is called until it returns
-true, which means that the program reached the ended state (`skip`).
+true, which means that the program became `skip`.
 After each call of step() the state of the execution
 is printed to stdout.

 ```java